matteogreek/matteogreek.github.io/index.md

 ## **About me** :space_invader:
-:wave: Hi, I'm Matteo and I am currently attending the Master's Degree in Cybersecurity at the University of Trento.:computer::books:\
+:wave: Hi, I'm Matteo and I'm currently attending the Master's Degree in Cybersecurity at the University of Trento.\
 :seedling: Science and technology enthusiast.\
 :monkey: Animal lover, especially monkeys and apes.